stefanyuk/EPAM-Final-project/README.md

 ## Installing and using PostgreSQL

-In case if you have some difficulties to set up the PostgreSQL database there is presented such a small tutorial (for Ubuntu 18.04 or 20.04):
+In case if you have some difficulties to set up the PostgreSQL database there is presented a small tutorial (for Ubuntu 20.04):

 1. Download PostgreSQL:
 > sudo apt update